Airport Trail N.E. - Phase 2

 Airport Trail Interchanges

-Construction is ongoing on two new interchanges at 19 Street N.E. and Barlow Trail.
+Construction continues on two new interchanges at 19 Street N.E. and Barlow Trail on Airport Trail.
 During construction, motorists and guests are being encouraged to add extra time to their journey to and from YYC Calgary International Airport.

 Throughout construction, there will be continual access into and exiting YYC Calgary International Airport.